meditationstuff/protocol_1/index.md

 	* Linenberger, Michael.
 Master Your Workday Now!: Proven Strategies to Control Chaos, Create Outcomes, & Connect Your Work to Who You Really Are.
 New Academy Publishers.
 2010.
 * Hursthouse, Rosalind.
 "Arational actions."
 The Journal of Philosophy 88.2 (1991): 57-68.
 * Davidson, Donald.
 "Actions, reasons, and causes."
 The journal of philosophy 60.23 (1963): 685-700.
+* J. David Velleman, “On the Aim of Belief”.
+The Possibility of Practical Reason.
+244-281.
+2014.

 [<a href="#193h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]